 Why you should go solo

-There are a few good reasons to grow (see the previous page), but there are countless reasons not to.
+While there are a number of good reasons to grow (see the previous page), there are also countless reasons not to.
 Most of them aren't clearly evident until it’s too late ...

 • Employees are hard to manage.
 Contracts need to be negotiated and re-negotiated, on-call schedules need to be debated, practice culture needs to be taught ... and on and on.
 Solo equine practitioners are often their own practice managers and their own human resource managers, but tend to be experts at neither, and why should they be?
 On top of all of the personnel management challenges that come with new employees, if the new addition is a recent graduate DVM, you can slap the label of mentor/trainer on yourself as well.
 It’s all a big commitment.